juliomeza/kickstarter-analysis/README.md

 <img src="https://github.com/juliomeza/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png" width="600">

 ### Analysis of Outcomes Based on Goals
-Depending on how much money is needed for the project, the chances to succeed is around 75% for a goal of less $5000.
+Depending on how much money is needed for the project, the chances to succeed is around 75% for a goal of less than $5000.

 <img src="https://github.com/juliomeza/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png" width="600">